rauc/rauc/docs/terminology.rst

     The bootloader component that determines which slot to boot from.

   Recovery System
-    A non-updatable initial (fatory default) system, capable of running the update service to recover the system if all other slots are damaged.
+    A non-updatable initial (factory default) system, capable of running the update service to recover the system if all other slots are damaged.